bringlein/cFDevOps/README.md

 ## Registration

-Registration is mandatory via the FPL registration [here (Whova)](https://whova.com/portal/registration/fpl_202008/).
+Registration for FPL is [here (Whova)](https://whova.com/portal/registration/fpl_202008/).
+Feel free to contact us (contact info below) in case you have difficulties registering for the workshop.
 The registration is free of charge.

 More details about FPL can be found [here](https://www.fpl2020.org/).